 Use It Up and Waste Less!

-- Leftover Ricotta Cheese: Top baked potatoes with a dollop or two instead of sour cream.
-Make a quick and easy dessert by stirring together ricotta and cinnamon, then drizzle with honey and serve with apple slices, graham crackers or cinnamon baked tortilla chips for dipping.
+- Leftover Ricotta Cheese: Top quick baked sweet potatoes with a dollop or two instead of sour cream.
+Make an easy dessert by stirring together ricotta and cinnamon, then drizzle with honey and serve with apple slices, graham crackers or cinnamon baked wonton chips for dipping.
 For a more savory option, substitute ricotta for the Greek yogurt in a batch of freezer-friendly Southwestern Twice Baked Potatoes.